Kozalak Holiday Cottages Great Pine No 1

 Cottage | 2 bedrooms | sleeps 8

-Kozalak Village is an alternative holiday and living location with 4 delightful self-catering cottages built entirely from local stone and wood, full of rustic charm, At Kozalak you can find yourself discovering the endless local beauty while running or walking in the forest, just a step away from your accommodation.
+Kozalak Village is an alternative holiday with 4 delightful self-catering cottages built entirely from local stone and wood, full of rustic charm, At Kozalak you can find yourself discovering the endless local beauty while running or walking in the forest, just a step away from your accommodation.
 While you are trekking you can enjoy the perfect combination of nature at its best and discover the ladies weaving the famous Daska Fabric in the village center.
 We have a pharmacy and doctors clinic. .
 Our Friday market sells organically locally grown vegetables and fruit or buy the delicious fresh water trout from the fish van.

 You can enjoy the beautiful sites of the old Village nestled in the green fertile Valley, or wonder up to the historical site named Cadianda, with its amphi theater, Roman baths, tubes and many other interesting ruins.
 You can while away your hours by relaxing on the sun terrace and take a cooling dip in either of the two large adjacent pools.
 If you are interested in astronomy, you will not be disappointed with Kozalak you will leave our place feeling complete satisfaction after you see the sky at night with billions of stars shining like little diamonds...

-The 4 stone cottages are situated in a natural pine forest just above the old village of Üzümlu which is just 3 minutes walk, with all the local amenities the village has to offer.
+4 stone cottages are situated in a natural pine forest just above the old village of Üzümlu which is just 3 minutes walk, with all the local amenities the village has to offer.
 Supermarkets, butcher, bakery, cafes, restaurants, bars and transport connection to the main town of Fethiye or Calis Beach.

 |Size||Sleeps up to 8, 2 bedrooms|